sudachen/joque/README.md

 ## Terms

-__Joque__ - the job queueing service mediating between job originators and workers.
+__Joque__ - the job queuing service mediating between job originators and workers.
    The queueing broker is coded in Go.
 Client API has Python interface.

 __Originator__ - the source of job instructions